Veggies/Obsidian/AWS SAA/IAM, ACCOUNTS, & AWS ORGANIZATIONS/IAM Identity Policies.md

 Grants or Denies access to AWS Products/Features to any Identity that uses that policy
 	An identity policy is basically just a set of permissions.
+	Policies from groups, or inline, or managed, can all be assigned and work together.
+IE, Sally can be a group member of Dev and Ops, have their own inline policy, and be attached to a manage policy.
+All the policies will operate together under the principle of Deny Allow Deny.

 Statements
 	- Statements start with an SID, a statement id.
 It just gives a description of what the statement is doing.